hernancerm/zgold/README.md

 # ZGold

-Tool written in Zsh for implementing simple golden tests on stdout/stderr.
+Zsh command line tool for golden tests on stdout/stderr.

 ## Features

-- Declarative test cases specification.
+- Declarative.
 - Can be used to test software written in any language.
-- View diffs of non-passing tests using [delta](https://github.com/dandavison/delta).
+- View diffs of failed tests in [delta](https://github.com/dandavison/delta).
-- Patch the golden files of failing test cases.
+- Patch golden files.

 ## Installation

+Only tested on macOS.

 1. Install [GNU Make](https://www.gnu.org/software/make/).
 On macOS it's installed with the Xcode Command Line Tools.
 Run `make -v` to check.